France: packaging compliance update

 If you need any help with your submission to Citeo, please contact us here.

-Click here to be sent updates on Lorax blog posts and other regulatory updates directly to your inbox
+Click here to receive regular updates on blog posts, webinars, and regulatory changes directly to your inbox